Nine Best Route 66 Stops in California

 Cucamonga Service Station

 This replica of an original service station is a great way to experience the Route 66 history in this section of the drive.
-The service station is open for a few hours each day and you can take pictures and see how unique it is.
+The service station is open for a few hours each day.

 Aztec Hotel